TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 27/Ezekiel 27.15.md

 ---

-The men of Dedan were thy traffickers; many isles were the mart of thy hand: they brought thee in exchange horns of ivory and ebony.
+The men of Dedan were your traffickers; many islands were the market of your hand: they brought you in exchange horns of ivory and ebony.